martinmcwhorter/modelmetadata/README.md

 # Model Metadata
-Define model metadata using TypeScript Decorators
+Define model metadata using ES7 / TypeScript Decorators

-The aim of this project is to provide model metadata decorators to mark up plain old JavaScript classes with as well as adapters to turn that metadata into something usesful like an Angular2 `FormBuilder` object or a `mongoose` schema.
+The aim of this project is to provide model metadata decorators to mark up plain old ECMAScript classes with, as well as adapters to turn that metadata into something usesful.
 The posibilities are endless.

+The project currecnly has adapters for:
+* Angular2 FormBuilder
+* JSONSchema
+* SimpleScheme (Meteor)
+* Mongoose

 ```ts
 class Person {